Hundreds gather at Supreme Court to mourn Ginsburg’s death | Federal News Network

-WASHINGTON (AP) — Hundreds of people gathered Friday night outside the Supreme Court, singing in a candlelight vigil and weeping together as they mourned the death of Justice Ruth Bader Ginsburg.
+WASHINGTON (AP) — Mourners dropped off bouquets and gathered outside the Supreme Court early Saturday in quiet tribute to the late Justice Ruth Bader Ginsburg.
+Homemade cardboard signs and a collection of flowers blanketed the court’s grounds.

-The large group of mourners packed the high court’s steps and the street across from the U.S. Capitol in a nighttime memorial.
-Dozens of people sat on the steps quietly reflecting on Ginsburg’s legacy.
+Hours earlier, hundreds of people had turned out after hearing of Ginsburg’s death.
+They wept and sang in a candlelight vigil, packing the high court’s steps in a spontaneous memorial.

-Scores of memorial candles flickered in the wind along the front steps of the court as people knelt to leave bouquets of flowers, small American flags and handwritten condolence messages for Ginsburg, who died Friday of metastatic pancreatic cancer at age 87 after 27 years on the court.
+Scores of candles flickered in the nighttime wind as people knelt to leave flowers, American flags and handwritten condolence messages for Ginsburg, who died of metastatic pancreatic cancer at age 87 after 27 years on the court.
 Prayer candles with Ginsburg’s photo on them were also left on the steps.

 Several times, dozens in the crowd broke out into song, singing “Amazing Grace” and “This Land is Your Land” as others embraced one another and wiped tears from their eyes.
 At one point, the crowd broke into a thunderous applause — lasting for about a minute — for Ginsburg.